martinboers/plcnext-book/src/ch01-04-file-system.md

 > The firmware will only recognise SD cards specifically designed for PLCnext Control devices.

 The firmware file system, mounted as the read-only lower directory, is *always* stored in internal memory.
-Information on the firmware file system is available in the [PLCnext Technology Info Centre](http://plcnext-infocenter.s3-website.eu-central-1.amazonaws.com/PLCnext_Technology_InfoCenter/PLCnext_Technology_InfoCenter/Operating_System/Firmware_directories.htm).
+Information on the firmware file system is available in the [PLCnext Technology Info Centre][fw-dirs-info].

 If the PLC boots without an SD card present, the internal memory is used as the primary storage media for the user file system, since it is the only memory available.
 If the PLC boots with an SD card present, the SD card is used as the primary storage media for the user file system.